-Collection Summary: An interview of Dorothy Dehner conducted 1965 Oct., by Garnett McCoy, and 1966 Dec.
-Garnett McCoy and Rosalind Krauss, for the Archives of American Art.
+Collection Summary: An interview of Dorothy Dehner conducted 1965 October-1966 December, by Garnett McCoy and Rosalind Krauss, for the Archives of American Art.

 Both interviews involve discussion of Dehner's husband, David Smith.

-Biographical/Historical Note: Dorothy Dehner (1901-1994) was a sculptor, painter, and printmaker from New York, N.Y.
+Biographical/Historical Note: Dorothy Dehner (1901-1994) was a sculptor, painter, and printmaker from New York, New York.
 Dehner was married to sculptor David Smith.

 These interviews are part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.